oroinc/documentation/backend/architecture/tech-stack/message-queue.rst

 -  |TopicSubscriberInterface| - Kind of EventSubscriberInterface.
 It allows you to keep a processing code and topics it is subscribed to in one place.
--  |MessageConsumeCommand| - A command you use to consume messages.
+-  |ConsumeMessagesCommand| - A command you use to consume messages.
 -  |QueueConsumer| - A class that works inside the command and watch for a new message and once it is get it pass it to a message processor.